 While still a young man, he came to Hawkinsville, Ga., and entered the drug business with his uncle, Darius Randolph Mathewson, a prominent Georgian.

-Returning south at the close of the war, he came to Atlanta, and from the very first was prominently identified with the progress, enterprise and push of this struggling city.
+Returning to the south at the close of the war, he came to Atlanta, and from the very first was prominently identified with the progress, enterprise and push of this struggling city.
 In 1867 he organized the R. M. Rose & Co., shortly afterwards changed to R. M. Rose Co., and continued at the head of this firm until he retired in 1905, and was succeeded by his son, Randolph Rose.
 Such was the reputation of this house, that the label on any goods was the same as his bond, and it received the highest recommendation ever given by the government, was one of only two houses in the country to receive such a distinction.
 Since his retirement, Dr. Rose had been a familiar figure on Atlanta streets as he attended to his large real estate interests to the very last.

 Was Prominent Mason.